skienzmatishun/rippreport/content/p/kristy-haygood-is-not-qualified-2/index.md

 title: KRISTI HAGOOD IS NOT QUALIFIED TO BE A JUDGE -- Part 2
 date: 2026-05-14
 thumbnail: img/kristy-hagood-is-not-qualified-2.png
-summary: "This is a product of rippreport.com, produced by Francis Paul Ripp, in conjunction with: Alabama Exposure and Accountability LLC.
-We operate as an independent, not for profit consumer organization.
-No political group, candidate for office or outside source has contributed to this post.
-We are NOT attorneys and do not give legal council.
-We are ADVOCATES for justice.
-The Duty to Seek Justice"
 categories:
 - elections
 tags: